Spray-In Bed Liner Review: Line-X vs. Rhino

-If you have just bought a new truck, there’s a good chance that someone (a friend, a relative, or a salesperson) has told you to buy a certain brand of spray-in bed liner “because they’re the best”.
-If you’re like us, you don’t like making this decision without doing a little research first (Not sure you want a spray-in?
+If you’ve just bought a new truck, there’s a good chance that someone (a friend, a relative, or a salesperson) has told you to buy a certain brand of spray-in bed liner “because they’re the best”.
+If you’re like me, you don’t like making this decision without doing a little research first (Not sure you want a spray-in?
 See a full list of Bed Liner Options).
-Here’s our analysis of the two biggest names in spray-in truck bed liners.
+Here’s my analysis of the two biggest names in spray-in truck bed liners, Line-X and Rhino Linings.

 7 Things To Know About Rhino and Line-X